Your student is capable.

 - Build practical organization and planning systems

-- Improve writing, reading and note-taking
+- Improve writing, active reading and note-taking

 - Strengthen academic and extracurricular engagement